About Whittier

 Jail & Inmate Records

 Whittier does not operate its own jail facility.
 Instead, individuals arrested in the area are typically held at the Fairbanks Correctional Center, which is managed by the Alaska Department of Corrections.
 The booking process involves fingerprinting, photographing, and recording personal information.
-Inmate lookup services are available through the Alaska Department of Corrections website, where residents can search for individuals currently held in custody.
+Inmate lookup services are available through the Alaska Department of Corrections website, where residents can search For people currently held in custody.

 Arrest Records